udippant/base-drafts/draft-ietf-quic-recovery.md

 : Packets containing CRYPTO data sent in Initial or Handshake packets.

-# Design of the QUIC Transmission Machinery
+# Design of the QWIK Transmission Machinery

-All transmissions in QUIC are sent with a packet-level header, which indicates the encryption level and includes a packet sequence number (referred to below as a packet number).
-The encryption level indicates the packet number space, as described in {{QUIC-TRANSPORT}}.
+All transmissions in QWIK are sent with a packet-level header, which indicates the encryption level and includes a packet sequence number (referred to below as a packet number).
+The encryption level indicates the packet number space, as described in {{QWIK-TRANSPORT}}.
 Packet numbers never repeat within a packet number space for the lifetime of a connection.
 Packet numbers monotonically increase within a space, preventing ambiguity.

-This design obviates the need for disambiguating between transmissions and retransmissions and eliminates significant complexity from QUIC's interpretation of TCP loss detection mechanisms.
+This design obviates the need for disambiguating between transmissions and retransmissions and eliminates significant complexity from QWIK's interpretation of TCP loss detection mechanisms.

-QUIC packets can contain multiple frames of different types.
+QWIK packets can contain multiple frames of different types.
 The recovery mechanisms ensure that data and frames that need reliable delivery are acknowledged or declared lost and sent in new packets as necessary.
 The types of frames contained in a packet affect recovery and congestion control logic: